 in Minnesota and the surrounding region to expand the electric

 transmission grid to ensure continued reliable service.

-- Maps of proposed new transmission lines in Minnesota and the
+- Maps of new transmission lines under construction in Minnesota and the

 surrounding region (under "Projects")